blake-regalia/graphy.js/docs/index.md

 ## Package Tree
 <div class="larger">
-  The [graphy GitHub repository](https://github.com/blake-regalia/graphy.js) contains source code for all of the packages published on npm under the `@graphy` org.
+  The <a href="https://github.com/blake-regalia/graphy.js">graphy GitHub repository</a> contains source code for all of the packages published on npm under the <code>@graphy</code> org.
 Each package is namespaced according to its category, sub-category, and function.
 They are enumerated here for clarity:
 </div>

 ```yaml